 His research focuses on the real-time interpretation of spoken and written language, and involves studies of young adults, older adults, and preschoolers.

-A tentative schedule will be available here and may be subject to changes.
+Our schedule will be made available here and may be subject to changes.
 We advise you to visit this page regularly to stay informed of the latest developments.

 Sponsors